 Columbia Ice Arena was formerly located at 7011 University Ave.
 NE in Fridley, MN. within the rustic Loeke Park just north of Rice Creek.
 The spacious arena was once the gem of University Avenue where countless youth, collegiate hockey and figure skaters alike honed their skills.
 Arena construction began on May 15, 1968 at a cost of $825,000 and was one of only a few Twin Citites arenas that was open for skating throughout the summer months, and was opened June 15, 1969 under the direction of first arena Manager/Coordinator - John Rossi.
-Columbia Arena was designed and built by Roger Patch, of Patch and Erickson of Minneapolis - who was the same designer and builder of 1968 opened Ron Castellano Arena, in Babbitt, MN.
+Columbia Arena was initially going to be designed by Frank Pattee, of Pattee construction (same designer of Bloomington, MN Met Center) but his bid ultimately proved to be too costly at $1.2M and was ultimately fired from the job.
+Once the Board terminated his contract, Roger Patch of Patch and Ericksons' team was hired of Minneapolis - who was the same designer and builder of 1968 opened Ron Castellano Arena, in Babbitt, MN.
+The redesign saved the commission more than $400,000.
 The building was a project of the Anoka County Board of Commissioners and was financed through the sale of revenue bonds totaling $750,000.
 Columbia Arena was open year-round with dry-floor events scheduled throughout the summer.
 The arena initially had assets of two locker rooms, press box, four concession booths, laminated wood roof arches, and portable bleachers for up to 4000 spectators.
-Columbia had one standard 200 x 85 ice-sheet initially, and in 1975, to meet the growing demands of all the youth hockey communities that all utilized Columbia Arena including: Fridley, Spring Lake Park, Irondale, Totino-Grace, Brooklyn Center, Columbia Heights youth and high school programs, and Bethel College/University of Minnesota Intra-Squad Collegiate teams, and the Twin-Cities Vulcans in their final year of existence; Rink #2 was added to the east end of the facility completed by the fall of 1975 at a cost of $790,785 by builder D.J.
+Columbia had one standard 200 x 85 ice-sheet initially, and in 1975, to meet the growing demands of all the youth hockey communities that all utilized Columbia Arena including: Fridley, Spring Lake Park, Irondale, Totino-Grace, Brooklyn Center, Columbia Heights youth and high school programs, and Bethel College/University of Minnesota Intra-Squad Collegiate teams, and the Twin-Cities Vulcans in their final year of existence - that aptly named Columbia Arena the Rink of Fire; Rink #2 was added to the east end of the facility completed by the fall of 1975 at a cost of $790,785 by builder D.J.
 Kranz that had a sand floor with an underground cooling, and also heating system - to prevent permafrost and heaving of the ground that occurred within the original arena.
 Rink #2 also had a matching 200 x 85 ice sheet, and had seating for 1000 people.
 In addition several improvements were added to the original rink including a "Ice House" which was an all-purpose pro shop offering on-site skate sharpening, and hockey equipment and skate supply sales.
 With the addition, it brought the entire complex to a 6 locker room(s), 2 showers, and 2 concession stands.
 The building added a meeting room for use by area organizations, cable television and media room, and offices for administrative and facility usage.
 The 1975 addition and upgrades were completely funded by revenue-sharing funds.
 The arena was run and operated by Anoka County for all the years of the rinks operation.

 The arena had a brush with fame, D3: The Mighty Ducks, the third movie in the Disney hockey trilogy, was filmed almost entirely at Columbia Arena in the mid-1990s.
 The Minnesota Youth Sports Association (MYSA) purchased the site in 2005 and decided in 2006 that it would need to invest approximately $2 million to redo the ice refrigeration and update the building to meet codes.
 The building has been vacant since.
 Instead of renovating the Columbia Arena, MYSA opted to add new sheets of ice at the National Sports Center (NSC) in Blaine, and awarded the Columbia Arena site to the contractor who won the bid to complete the ice addition at NSC.
 Kraus-Anderson, who won that bid, completed the Blaine addition and facilitated a sale to a private investor named William Fogerty, the owner of the property for years has considered several concepts, such as senior housing and medical offices, but nothing came to fruition.